 “I’ve been so pleasantly surprised with how it’s all been.
-He’s so hands on!” she says about Sugar’s involvement with confectionary company Sweets in the City.
+He’s so hands-on!” she says about Sugar’s involvement with confectionery company Sweets in the City.
 “He’s really helpful.
 Anything you need, he’s there.”

-Like Sarah, Alana also works closely with Lord Sugar, speaking to him every couple of days during product launches.
+Like Sarah, Alana also worked closely with Lord Sugar, speaking to him every couple of days during product launches.

 Lord Sugar is a lot nicer after The Apprentice ends

-“He’s definitely not as harsh as he appears on The Apprentice,” says Alana.
+“He’s definitely not as harsh as he appears on The Apprentice,” said Alana.
 “The boardroom meetings aren’t like the ones you see on the show.
 We’re very much sharing ideas.